 East Timor coalition ready to form government led by Xanana Gusmao

-The tiny Southeast Asian nation has faced a new round of political instability since the collapse of a coalition supporting Prime Minister Taur Matan Ruak.
+"This coalition must offer itself as an alternative to ending political impasse," as its goal, the spokesman, Antonio da Conceicao, told reporters.
+The tiny Southeast Asian nation has faced a new round of political instability since the collapse of a coalition supporting Prime Minister Taur Matan Ruak, who goes by a popular name rather than his birthname of Jose Maria de Vasconcelos.

+The prime minister resigned last month, having repeatedly failed to pass a budget for 2020 after the largest party in his coalition, the National Congress for Timorese Reconstruction (CNRT) party of Gusmao, withdrew support.
+He had been backed by a three-party coalition, the Alliance of Change for Progress (AMP).

+But there has been periodic political deadlock and growing tension after Guterres, who belongs to the opposition Fretilin party, rejected some ministers proposed by Gusmao, over accusations of graft.
+Da Conceicao said the decision to install Gusmao, who held the post from 2007 to 2015, was up to Guterres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)